New Updatable Configurations

 Contents of the OpenVPN log: 1577452373.883541 40 disabling NCP mode (--ncp-disable) because not in P2MP client or server mode 1577452373.883704 b000 Options error: --auth-user-pass requires --pull 1577452373.883748 1040 Use --help for more information.

-As described in the Introduction, the update may be done without further user interaction or may require authorization from a computer administrator.
+As described earlier, the update may be done without further user interaction or may require authorization from a computer administrator.

 While developing updatable configurations, it may help to enable additional Tunnelblick logging about the update process.
 To do that, issue the following command in Terminal: